Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 1-2 tablespoons whole cloves (preferably organic)

-½ to 1 cup carrier oil (extra virgin olive oil, coconut oil, or sweet almond oil)
+½ to 1 cup carrier oil which suits your skin (extra virgin olive oil, coconut oil, or sweet almond oil)

 Clean, dry glass jar with tight-fitting lid